braydonf/nostr-key-change/specification.md

 * Any future events of this kind MUST NOT be automatically accepted and considered verified as it could be from an attacker due to a compromised or stolen private key.
 * Clients MAY PROVIDE a manual verification process that can be verified through a side-channel to be able to independently replace the setup event.
 * Clients SHOULD implement a user interface to help prevent accidental broadcasts of this event.
+* Relays MAY STORE multiple events from a pubkey of this kind.
+* Clients MUST ONLY consider one to be valid.
+If multiple exist, a user interface SHOULD PROVIDE a means to pick one.
+There can be various means to help select the key including; sending a DM, displaying public attestations from within a social graph or NIP-03 timestamp associated with the event.

 ## Recovery Keys Attestation Event